tofugu/wanikani-policies/policies/terms-of-service.md

 You may not use the API to download data or Content from WaniKani for spamming purposes, including for the purposes of selling WaniKani users' personal information, such as to recruiters, headhunters, and job boards.

-All use of the WaniKani API is subject to these Terms of Service and the WaniKani Privacy Statement.
+All use of the WaniKani API is subject to these Terms of Service and the [WaniKani Privacy Policy](#).

 Tofugu may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of Tofugu's Service.